Throne Labs: Services

 Throne Labs provides solar-powered portable toilets that feature a running water sink, flushing toilet, and ventilation.
 The units use sensor technology to monitor use and optimize the cleaning schedules.
+The company installs and services the units under contracts with municipalities and other public agencies.

 Throne Lab units are free to use for consumers, who enter the units using a mobile app or QR code.

-As of 2025, the company operates units in Washington D.C., Virginia, Los Angeles, Detroit, Long Beach, California, and Ann Arbor.
+As of 2026, the company operates units in New York City, Seattle, Atlanta, Washington D.C., Virginia, Los Angeles, Detroit, Long Beach, California, and Ann Arbor.

 Public response

 Derek Delacourt, who oversees city operations and services for Ann Arbor, Michigan told the Wall Street Journal that the city tested 10 Thrones in a year-long program that included 100,000 uses, and ended up signing a five-year contract.
 "The experience for people has been almost nothing but positive.
 You rarely get that in public service anymore.
 The ratings of these bathrooms have been through the roof."

 In Los Angeles, the region's Metro system has deployed 20 Throne bathrooms and has plans to add 44 more, in anticipation of the 2026 FIFA World Cup and 2028 Summer Olympics.
 One of the city's first deployments was at the Metro station in MacArthur Park, a densely populated area ravaged by the opioid epidemic.
 Stephen Tu, head of Station experience for Los Angeles Metro, told the Wall Street Journal, "A sort of community-policing mechanism took hold around the bathroom, as the unhoused people who relied on it for a clean and dignified place to deal with life's necessities took pains to make sure no one messed it up.
 We knew that if it could withstand some of the greatest societal challenges at that location, we were confident that we could expand this to other stations."

 In Detroit, Downtown Detroit Partnership CEO Eric Larson said about the popularity of the units, "It's really kind of funny to be sitting here thinking about being excited about port-a-potties and toilets.
 But the reality is, this is an incredible opportunity to demonstrate urban innovation.
 The fact that if you have a public space, people ultimately need a place to relieve themselves.
 And what better way to do it in a facility that is respectful, safe, and clean, and quite frankly, very easy to operate."

 By June 2025, Throne public toilets in Washington, DC, had seen 63,000 users since they were installed, with Council member Brianne Nadeau saying, "People are begging us to expand."
 After a funding shortfall caused the temporary closure of 6 units, residents launched a Change.org petition, prompting DC Mayor Muriel Bowser to reverse the decision, saying "Fiscal Year 2025 funding for the Throne pilot program was frozen due to the congressional continuing resolution prohibiting the District from spending $1 billion of locally-raised revenues.
 We have identified funding to maintain the program."